cs207-group19/Automatic-Differentiation/documentation/docs/_build/html/_sources/additional_features.rst.txt

          -  ``f``: function of interest, callable.
 In machine learning applications, this should be the cost function.
 For example, if solving for optimal weights to minimize a cost function :math:`f`, then :math:`f` can be defined as :math:`\frac{1}{2m}` times the sum of :math:`m` squared residuals.

-            If :math:`f` is a scalar to scalar function, then define :math:'f' as follows:
+            If :math:`f` is a scalar to scalar function, then define :math:`f` as follows:

             .. code-block:: python
                :linenos: